powturbo/TurboPFor-Integer-Compression/README.md

  - No other "Integer Compression" compress or decompress faster with better compression
  - Direct Access is several times faster than other libraries
  - Usage in C/C++ as easy as memcpy
- - :new: Integrated (SIMD) differential/Zigzag encoding/decoding for sorted/unsorted integer lists
+ - :sparkles: Integrated (SIMD) differential/Zigzag encoding/decoding for sorted/unsorted integer lists
- - :sparkles: Full range 16/32, :new: 64 bits integer lists and :new: Floating point
+ - :sparkles: **Full** range 16/32, 64 bits integer lists and Floating point
  - :+1: Java Critical Native Interface.
 Access TurboPFor incl.
 SIMD from Java as fast as calling from C.
  - Compress better and faster than special binary compressors like blosc
 <p>